 San Pedro Gateway

 Both blocks present interesting design challenges.
-The block west of San Pedro Avenue is narrow, which would make it difficult to include a primary use serving many people, along with parking, in a format that is pedestrian-friendly and sensitive to properties across the street primarily zoned for multifamily housing in Five Points Neighborhood.
+The block west of San Pedro Avenue is narrow, which would make it difficult to include a primary use serving many people, along with parking, in a format that is pedestrian-friendly and sensitive to properties across the street primarily zoned for multifamily housing in 5 Points Neighborhood.
 Mexican Americans or Hispanics represent greater than average majorities in the residential areas surrounding this site (typically 70% to 95% on any given block).

 Vision for San Pedro Gateway

-The vision for San Pedro Gateway is to support the Midtown Area’s need for more housing in areas with transportation choices and opportunity, in a design that reflects some historical building forms from the surrounding area.
+The vision for San Pedro Gateway is to support Midtown’s need for more housing in areas with transportation choices and opportunity, in a design that reflects some historical building forms from the surrounding area.
 As discussed in other plan sections, not all blocks on all mixed-use corridors will be able to support a successful concentration of retail businesses, and not all properties in areas designated in the future land use map for high density need to have the highest density and largest buildings.

 Achieving the vision for San Pedro Avenue, and several other mixed-use corridors in Midtown, would benefit from Unified Development Code amendments requiring new development to dedicate space for widening sidewalks, along with giving new development credit towards landscaping requirements for street tree planting.

 This concept is meant to be responsive to many area residents who have described regularly using San Pedro Avenue on foot, typically to use buses or area restaurants and services.
-High-quality transit service, a transformative street project, and new development paired with improved regulations can make this area work better for them and make it more useful for future generations.
+High quality transit service, a transformative street project, and new development paired with improved regulations can make this area work better for them and make it more useful for future generations.

 Catalytic Project #2